Review of Financial Statements

 Description: Builds on Key concepts explained in the previous session and explains the financial statements in detail

-A sample balance sheet (format) is given below followed by an explanation of the various heads of accounts in the balance sheet, Their explanations are given below the format:
+We present a sample balance sheet (format) below.
+An explanation follows of the various heads of accounts in the balance sheet.

 Think of assets as anything & everything that a firm owns.
 Office space, furniture, vehicles, electronic equipment, printers, paper, cash… as long as they belong to a firm (not rented, not leased, not borrowed… the key word here is “owned”) they are assets.